House Democrats Try To Recover From Week Dominated By Public Splits

 House Democrats wanted this to be a week of celebration centered on the passage of their signature bill to overhaul campaign finance, ethics and voting laws.
 Instead, leaders spent the week working to quell internal divisions and struggling to refocus attention on their legislative achievements.

 The spotlight again focused on comments from Rep. Ilhan Omar, D-Minn., that senior Democrats, Jewish groups and many Republicans say are based on anti-Semitic tropes.
-Leaders have struggled to find an appropriate way to respond without offending any one branch of their party — all while trying to quell fears that the party is losing control of their policy message.
+Leaders have struggled to find an appropriate way to respond without offending any one branch of their party — all while trying to quell fears that the party is losing control of its policy message.

 It's a dynamic House Speaker Nancy Pelosi, D-Calif., couldn't ignore as she opened the question and answer portion of her weekly press conference on Thursday.